atrocore/docs-old/atrocore/user-guide/search-and-filtering.md

 ### Variables in filters

-You can also use variables as input for filters that require a specific value (eg Equals, Not Equals, etc.).
+You can also use variables as input value for filters that require a specific value (eg Equals, Not Equals, etc.).

 ![Variables](./_assets/search-and-filtering/variables.png)